-There is an increasing recognition that urban and regional transportation along corridors as well as city and region-wide must be multimodal to be most effective.
-101 An important success factor for multimodal transportation is that it links the various travel modes together as seamlessly as possible.
-Seamless connections are facilitated by integration of transit service schedules; electronic fare payment usable across transit modes; bicycle storage on buses or in trains; convenient pedestrian and bicycle access to transit stations and stops; and "right-sized" car parking at rail passenger stations.
+There is an increasing recognition that urban and regional transportation along corridors as well as city and region-wide must be multimodal to be most effective.106 An important success factor for multimodal transportation is that it links the various travel modes together as seamlessly as possible.
+Seamless

+An important success factor for multimodal transportation is that it links the various travel modes together as seamlessly as possible. modes together as seamlessly as possible.
+Seamless connections are facilitated by integration of transit service schedules, electronic fare payment usable across transit modes, bicycle storage on buses or in trains, convenient pedestrian and bicycle access to transit stations and stops, and "right-sized" car parking at rail passenger stations.